Universal-Team/db/docs/_3ds/godmode9.md

   (This may be the last time I tell you how to in the release notes, so please remember) You wouldn''t believe how often we get that question when we do a new release.
-It''s actually very simple: Just replace <code>GodMode9.firm</code> on your SD card with the file found in the release ZIP.
-You may also want to update scripts, which are found in the <code>./gm9</code> folder inside the archive and go to the same folder on your SD card.</p>
+It''s actually very simple: Just replace <code class="notranslate">GodMode9.firm</code>
+  on your SD card with the file found in the release ZIP.
+You may also want to update scripts, which are found in the <code class="notranslate">./gm9</code> folder inside the archive and go to the same folder on your SD card.</p>

   <p dir="auto"><strong>Special thanks</strong><br>